thoughtbot-upcase-exercises/extract-value-object/README.md

 "Extract Value" Exercise
 ========================

-In this exercise, you'll be breaking out a value object from the `Test` class.
+In this exercise, you'll be breaking out a value object from the `ReportCard` class.

 Value Objects are objects that represent a value (such as a phone number or